pbs-data-solutions/prelude-parser/CONTRIBUTING.md

 This creates the directory prelude-parser and connects your repository to the upstream (main project) repository.

-### Working with the code

-In order to work on this project you will need to have [Rust](https://www.rust-lang.org/) in addition to Python.

-Once Rust is installed you should create a vitural environment and activate it.
+Next create a vitural environment and activate it.

 ```sh
 python -m venv .venv